 - In the upper right of the webform you are configuring, click the Webform tab > click E-mails

 - This form allows you to configure how the site admin should be notified of form submissions.

 - Click Save e-mail settings at the bottom.

 The form settings page allows you to enter a confirmation message.
 You can also choose if you want the user to be redirected to a different page or URL after submission.

-Click Save Configuration before navigating away from the page.
+- Click Save Configuration at the bottom.

 To download the submitted form information:

-- You can choose the format to download and any export options and click Download.
+Choose the format to download and any export options and click Download.

 If you only wish to download the data that your users have entered in the detail fields, and not the technical details about their submission session, you can uncheck the box Submission information under the Included Export Components section.

 Is your form only active for a certain timeframe?
 You can "turn off" your form once your deadline for completion has passed.